ATM90E32 Power Sensor

 Calibration

-This sensor needs calibration to show correct values.
-The default gain configuration is set to use the SCT-013-000 current transformers, and the Jameco Reliapro 9v AC transformer.
 A load which uses a known amount of current can be used to calibrate.
-For for a more accurate calibration use a Kill-A-Watt meter or similar, mains voltages can fluctuate depending on grid load.
+For for a more accurate calibration use a Kill-A-Watt meter or a multimeter capable of measuring mains voltage.

 Voltage